Beilinson's conjecture on K3 surfaces with an involution: Finite dimensionality in the sense of Roitman and

-Since the quotient surface is the projective plane the involution $i_*$ also acts as -1 on $A_0(S)$ and it follows that : \begin{theorem} Let $S$ be a K3 surface defined over $\bar \QQ$, equipped with an involution $i$ such that the quotient $S/i\cong \PR^2$ branched along a sextic curve and containing infinitely many rational curves.
+Since the quotient surface is the projective plane, the involution $i_*$ also acts as -1 on $A_0(S)$ and it follows that : \begin{theorem} Let $S$ be a K3 surface defined over $\bar \QQ$, equipped with an involution $i$ such that the quotient map $S\to \PR^2\cong S/i$ is branched along a sextic curve and $S$ contains infinitely many rational curves.
 Then $A_0(S)=\{0\}$. \end{theorem}

+\begin{example} According to \cite{BHT} any K3 surface defined over an algebraically closed field in characteristic 0 with the Picard group isomorphic to $\ZZ$ and generated by a degree two divisor contains infinitely many rational curves.
+In the paper by \cite{EJ}, the authors construct examples of K3 surfaces branched over $\PR^2$ along a sextic curve with Picard group isomorphic to $\ZZ$ generated by a degree two divisor.
+Those examples satisfy the Beilinson conjecture according to our theorem \ref{theorem2}. \end{example}

+\begin{remark} In the two theorems, we have emphasized the use of infinitely many rational curves which is useful to apply \ref{theorem 1} and also note that \ref{theorem 1} is only applicable over $\bar \QQ$ and not over $\CC$ as it uses Falting's result intrinsically.
+So, one should not be tempted to generalize this result over $\CC$ and it is false over $\CC$. \end{remark}